LTUC/amman-dotnet-401d2/Curriculum/Class36/Resources/AuthNet.md

 Now it's time to demo it.

-Much like we have been doing, we will keep our payment process loosely coupled. tHsi means we will need to make an interface called `IPayment` that will be the data layer between our web application and hte actual payment processor.
+Much like we have been doing, we will keep our payment process loosely coupled. this means we will need to make an interface called `IPayment` that will be the data layer between our web application and hte actual payment processor.
 We won't do that right away though. let's jsut create the class first, then refactor from there.